linkedin-replica/front-end/README.md

 * `public/index.html` is the page template;
 * `src/index.js` is the JavaScript entry point where it renders the <App> component.
-* `src/components` is where we'll be implementing our main components.
+* `src/components` is where we'll be implementing all our components.
-* `src/components/reusable` is where we'll be implementing some reusable components.
+* `src/components/main-content` is where we'll be implementing our main containers.
 * `src/api` is where we'll be using **Axios** to make api calls.
-* `src/resources` is where we'll be putting any svg/png images.
+* `src/resources` is where we'll be putting any svg/png images + fonts + constants.

 ## Available Scripts